cj0101/Java_Game/README.md

 # Java_Hangman_Game
-This is a hangman game in Java for a class project.
+This is a hangman game in Java that was for a class project.